 Array is less frequently used in Python due to the powerful and handy list.
 Compared to list, array is specially designed to store only homogeneous numeric data.

-• like list, mutable
+• list-like, mutable

 • memory efficient design